 The hose on the HVAC system’s outdoor unit may be blocked or kinked by something, which leads to the accumulation of water that should drain smoothly.
 Make sure the hose is clean and straight.

-The most important things you should pay attention to with HVAC indoor unit
+The most important things you should pay attention to with indoor unit

 Filter